 Several recommendations were made at this committee meeting, and one of them was that the next meeting was to take place close to the 1970 Assembly of the Asian Church Women’s Conference.
 After the ACWC Assembly at Sukabumi, Indonesia, where Rathi Selvaratnam was the Chairman of the ACWC, the International Committee for World Day of Prayer met in Bangkok, Thailand.

 The International Committee for World Day of Prayer, the Asian Church Women’s Conference, and the International Committee of the Fellowship of the Least Coin continue to maintain a close relationship with one another.
-The Chairperson of the International Committee for World Day of Prayer is a member of the International Committee of the Fellowship of the Least Coin (ICFLC) and the members of the ICFLC attend the Quadrennial Assembly of the Asian Church Women’s Conference and follow the Assembly with their annual ICFLC meeting.
+The Chairperson of the International Committee for World Day of Prayer is a member of the International Committee of the Fellowship of the Least Coin (ICFLC), and the members of the ICFLC attend the Quadrennial Assembly of the Asian Church Women’s Conference.
+Their ICFLC meeting convenes at the conclusion of the ACWC Assembly.

 1 ‘Just Because: the story of the national movement of Church Women United in the U.S.A.
 1941 through 1975’ by Margaret Shannon, Omega Books, Corte Madera, California, p.
 319.